 Service has been a prized charism at Misericordia University since our formation in 1924.
 Students, staff, and faculty alike are known to involve themselves in projects throughout the Back Mountain area as well as abroad.
 Misericordia's history has a rich foundation of service to others, and has a common thread through each of our graduates.
 We do this by fostering a passion for social justice issues that enable our students to be advocates on behalf of those who are poor and oppressed.

-The Campus Outreach Office is part of the Campus Ministry Office.
-Many programs and ministries are done in collaboration with the Campus Ministry Team.
-The Community Outreach Office is located in Banks Student Life Center within the Campus Ministry Office.
-Learn more about Campus Ministry.
+The Campus Outreach Office is part of the Office for Mission, Ministry and Service.
+Many programs and ministries are done in collaboration with the Leadership Team.
+The Community Outreach Office is located in Banks Student Life Center within the Office for Mission, Ministry and Service.
+Learn more about Office for Mission, Ministry and Service.

 9/11 Remembrance Day: Opening ceremony and day long flag carry by students, faculty and staff around campus to honor the lives lost and the heroes of 9/11.